Quantitative evaluation of methods to analyze motion changes in single-particle experiments: Methods

 For Track 1, trajectory coordinates are used as sub-pixel localizations of individual particles to simulate movie frames as in single-molecule fluorescence experiments~\cite{midtvedt2021quantitative}.
 Each particle has a random intensity $I_{i}$ that corresponds to the total number of photons collected by the detector. $I_{i}$ is drawn from a uniform distribution in the interval $[I_{\rm min}, I_{\rm max}]$ and fluctuates over time according to a normal distribution with mean $I_{i}$ and standard deviation $\sigma_I$.
 Each particle is rendered as a diffraction-limited spot using an Airy disk as a point-spread function (PSF) with full width at half maximum ${\rm FWHM_{\rm PSF}} = 2.1$ px.
 A constant background of $I_{\rm bg}=100$ counts is added to each frame.
 Images are corrupted with Poisson noise.

 For Track 2, trajectory coordinates are corrupted with noise from a Gaussian distribution with zero mean and standard deviation $\sigma_N$ to take into account the finite localization precision obtained in tracking experiments.
+All simulated trajectories were generated without missing frames: no gaps were introduced, yielding continuous tracks to isolate segmentation performance from linking or gap‐filling complexities.